WGTL

-WZUP (104.7 FM) is a radio station broadcasting a Regional Mexican format.
-Licensed to La Grange, North Carolina, United States, it serves the Greenville-New Bern-Morehead City area.
-The station is currently owned by Conner Media.
+WGTL (104.7 FM) is a radio station licensed to La Grange, North Carolina, United States.
+It serves the Greenville-New Bern-Morehead City area.
+The station is owned by Pathways Christian Academy.

 History

-WZUP went on the air in 1993 as WBSY 104.7 FM, licensed to Rose Hill, North Carolina.
-WBSY was a simulcast of WEGG, and branded as The Wonderful Egg with a format consisting of Country music and Southern Gospel music.
+WGTL went on the air in 1993 as WBSY, licensed to Rose Hill, North Carolina.
+WBSY was a simulcast of WEGG, and branded as "The Wonderful Egg" with a format consisting of country music and southern gospel music.
 Thru The Bible Radio with Dr. J. Vernon McGee was part of the programming.
 Many local churches aired their ministries on the station as well.
-The station carried programming from ABC News, The North Carolina News Network, and Southern Farm Network.
+The station carried programming from ABC News Radio, the North Carolina News Network, and Southern Farm Network.
 James Kenan High School football and Wake Forest sports were part of the programming as well.

 In 1995, Jeff Barnes Wilson died, and Duplin County Broadcasters sold WBSY and sister station WEGG to Conner Media Corporation on June 7, 1996.
-The station, shortly afterward, became Country Bear 104.7 & 710.
+The station, shortly afterward, became "Country Bear 104.7 & 710".
 The full-time country format proved to be unsuccessful, and the format was changed to full-time traditional black gospel.

 In 1999, WBSY broke away from the simulcast, and became a part of the Go Mix!
-Network.
+Radio network.
+In 2000, the call letters were changed to WZUP.

-In 2003, the call letters were changed to WZUP, the station was relocated to a tower in Kinston, North Carolina, and a new Regional Mexican format was launched.
+In 2003, the station was relocated to a tower in Kinston, North Carolina, and a new Regional Mexican format was launched.
+The call sign was changed to WLGT in 2025, and the WZUP call sign was moved to 97.5 MHz in Washington, North Carolina.